ombegov/dcoi/README.md

 ## importIDCData.py

-This script mports data from an IDC spreadsheet or a directory of spreadsheets into the SQLite database.
+This script imports data from an IDC spreadsheet or a directory of spreadsheets into the SQLite database.

 Usage: `python importIDCData.py FILENAME.csv`